Hoya carnosa: Flowers

 The inflorescence is made up of numerous flowers, hanging or more upright, which are grouped in an umbel.
 The flowers are typically light pink, but may vary from near-white to dark pink; they are star-shaped, and are borne in clusters.
 The thick flower corollas look as if made from porcelaine or from wax, leading to the plant's common names.
 The surface of the flowers is covered in tiny hairs giving them a fuzzy sheen.
 They are heavily scented and may produce excess nectar that drips from the flowers.
 A single flower (corolla) has a diameter of 1.5 to 2 cm.

-Like most species of Hoya, H. carnosa flowers from specialised perennial peduncles; sometimes these structures are referred to as spurs.
+Like most species of Hoya, H. carnosa flowers grow from specialised perennial peduncles; sometimes these structures are referred to as spurs.
 These appear from the axils of the leaves and stem; flowers may not be produced when the spurs first appear, but in time buds emerge from their tips.
 New flowers are produced on these same spurs every year, so they should not be removed.

 The plant flowers from spring to late summer, it can produce umbels of 10 to 50 small star-shaped flowers that mature gradually (2 to 3 weeks) on the same peduncle.
 The scent is nocturnal with a pheromonal tendency.

 Distribution and habitat

-This species is found in Queensland (Australia), East India, southern China (Fujian, Guangdong and Yunnan provinces, and Guangxi autonomous region), Taiwan, Myanmar, Vietnam, Malaysia, the Japanese islands of Kyushu and Ryukyu, where it grows in humid subtropical forests, and the Fiji Islands.
+Hoya carnosa is native to southern China (including Hainan), Taiwan, Laos and Japan (including the Ryukyu Islands).

 Cultivation

-This Hoya species prefers bright light, but will tolerate much less.
+Hoya carnosa prefers indirect bright light, but will tolerate much less.
 Though it will tolerate low temperatures (but not freezing), the optimal temperature is 60–85 °F. It can be propagated by air layering or by stem cuttings.
 It benefits from an open potting medium that allows some air to get to the roots.
 Typical mixes include large-grade drainage material such as perlite, pumice, or ceramic balls.
 The plants should be fed regularly with a fertilizer suitable for epiphytic plants.

-There is a persistent piece of folklore that hoyas prefer to be potbound - kept in a small pot.
+There is a persistent piece of belief that hoyas prefer to be pot-bound (kept in a small pot).
 It is said that this will hasten flowering.

 Studies at the University of Georgia, published in 2009, have shown H. carnosa to be an excellent remover of pollutants in the indoor environment.

-var.
-Compacta
+‘Compacta’

-A variant of Hoya, Hoya carnosa var. compacta, is known as the Hindu rope plant, and is characterized by its folded, curled leaves, which grow along vines resembling ropes.
-The inflorescences of this variant tend to take on a pinkish color.
+The cultivar Hoya carnosa ‘Compacta’, was first discovered as a branch mutation sport at Hummel’s Exotic Gardens of Inglewood, California, and is characterized by its folded, curled leaves and tight internodal spacing, growing in the form of a rope.

+It was later popularized in 1967 under the trademark “Hindu Rope” by B. L. Cobia Nursery Inc. of Winter Garden, Florida.